HoangNguyen1306/F26-ECSE395-hmn39/Weekly Project Log/Week1.md

 ## *Lab 1 Activities: Markdown and GitHub Basics*
 - 28th August 2026: Studied and practiced using **GitHub repositories**, creating and editing **Markdown (.md) files**, and tested various Markdown formatting features including headers, lists, bold/italic text, tables, and code blocks.
 - 28th August 2026: Created `lab1_overview.md` and `week1.md`, placed them in the correct repository folders, staged, committed, and pushed changes to GitHub.

+## *Next Week Task*
+- Follow up the stakeholder email.
+- Potentially meeting up with the stakeholder via Zoom
+- Outline the products, problems and preferences that the stakeholder has for our project.